son-ha-264/Logistic-Regression-with-Titanic-Dataset/README.md

 # Logistic Regression with Titanic Dataset using R

-The aim of this notebook is to use every trick that I know about Logistic Regression, from data preprocessing to feature selection and so on, to achieve performance that is comparable to other more powerful algorithms such as Random Forest.

-The dataset in question is the famous [Titanic dataset](https://www.kaggle.com/c/titanic/overview).
-We are going to use our model to predict whether a passenger survived the accident or not.
+The dataset in question in question is the famous [Titanic dataset](https://www.kaggle.com/c/titanic/overview).
+We are going to perform some data preprocessing/cleaning and fit a Logistic Regression model to predict whether a passenger survivied the accident or not.

 ## 1. Load the dataset and some basic preprocessing